CARTAvis/deploytask/README.md

 # Note:
-After the 28th April 2017, the carta develop branch changed `desktop` to `CARTA`.
+After the 28th April 2017, the carta develop branch changed the name of the main executable.
+Old executable name: `desktop`.
+New executable name: `CARTA`.
-We need to update the current casa-pkg template for this new change but the separate `Carta.app` and `carta-distro` on this repository contain these changes.
+We need to update the current casa-pkg template for this new change but the separate `Carta.app` and `carta-distro` templates on this repository already contain these changes.
 If you really want to use the `casa-pkg` template, you can make the changes manually with a symbolic link (Here assuming casa-pkg is downloaded to /tmp/).

 For Mac: